The safety of of our University community is our top priority in our approach to returning staff to campus:

 We are working hard to keep our sites COVID Secure, and this can only be done by managing our building capacity, and ensuring all those on campus are aware of, and adhere to, the safety measures in place.

-1. Business critical role, which cannot be performed remotely
+1. Where staff undertake business critical activities that cannot be performed remotely

 Managers will undertake an assessment of their staff based on the above criteria to determine those who are a priority for return.
 These staff will then be ranked depending on how urgent their need is, with HR managing this process centrally.